13 Power Moves Examples to Dominate Anyone

 If you have lots of money, you can always pull a power move that propels you from the bottom to the top.

-As a matter of fact, the best moment to execute this power move is right when people are looking down on you.
+As a matter of fact, the best timing for this power move is when others look down on you.

 Why?